 In order to use RunSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

 We feel this is the best way to raise awareness and funding across the country and internationally.
-Whether it’s just you or a group of people, you simply sign up on our website, and you’ll receive your t-shirt and race bag in the mail a few days before June 20th.
-(If you need to have your package sent earlier or to a different address, contact the race director ASAP.)
+Whether it’s just you or a group of people, you simply sign up on our website, and you’ll receive your t-shirt and race bag in the mail a few days before June 25th.
+(If you need to have your package sent earlier or to a different address, contact the us ASAP.)

 How the #CureforCluster Virtual 5k Works:

 Why Join Us?
 This virtual 5k is to raise awareness for cluster headaches, a form of Trigeminal Autonomic Cephalalgia.
 These are not “headaches,” but attacks of sudden, severe, one-sided attacks that feel like an icepick or hot poker is stabbing your temple and eye areas.
 These attacks can occur up to 12 times a day, lasting 15 minutes to 3 hours (occasionally longer).
 Nicknamed “Suicide Headaches,” this brain disorder is known to be one of the most painful conditions known to man.
 The most effective treatment is high-flow oxygen through a non-rebreather mask, but the National Institute of Health has yet to classify oxygen therapy for cluster headaches, leaving many sufferers paying hundreds each month or going without treatment.
 To learn more about serious neurological disease, visit this page about Cluster headaches.